cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ## Signing

-We assume the existence of a *signature aggregator*, who is responsible for the following:
+We assume the existence of a *coordinator*, who is responsible for the following:
 1. Determining which signers will participate (at least t in number)
 2. Coordinating rounds (receiving and forwarding inputs among participants)
 3. Aggregating signature shares output by each participant, and publishing the resulting signature.

 We describe the protocol in two rounds.
 The first round serves for each participant to issue a commitment.
 The second round receives commitments for all signers as well as the message, and issues a signature share.
-The signature aggregator performs the coordination of each of these rounds.
+The coordinator performs the coordination of each of these rounds.
-The signature aggregator then performs an aggregation round at the end.
+The coordinator then performs an aggregation round at the end.

 ### Round One